“Beloved, I wish above all things that thou mayest prosper and be in health, even as thy soul prospereth.” 3 John 1:2 KJV

 What does God want for us in regard to prosperity and health?
 Well, when we look at the whole of scripture, we discover that prosperity and the blessings of God were really just by-products!
 According to the dictionary, a by-product is something that is produced during the production of something else.
 It is something that happens as a result of something else.
 It is something produced in addition to the principal product.
 It is a secondary result.
 Typically, you don’t cut wood for the purpose of getting sawdust!
 You cut wood to have material to build something and sawdust is produced as a by-product of cutting the wood!
 Well, in the same manner prosperity, success, health, and other blessings are just by-products!
 Abraham was blessed by God because he was obedient and faithful.
 In Joshua 1, we discover that God told Joshua that his prosperity and success would be the results of his obedience!
 The Lord made Solomon rich, not because he asked for riches, but rather because he asked for wisdom!
 Wisdom was the real prize and his wealth or prosperity was just the by-product!
 Jesus said we are to seek first the Kingdom (rule, authority) of God and all the things needed would be added!
 Nowhere in scripture do we find the Lord advocating that we make blessings, riches, or prosperity our main goal or pursuit!
 In fact, the Bible teaches that the pursuit of those things is detrimental!
 (See 1 Timothy 6:8-11) In the Bible, God didn’t bless or prosper people because they ask or sought to be blessed or prospered.
 God blessed and prospered them because of their obedience and faithfulness!
 Is it God’s will that we prosper and be in good health?
 That is not the “real” pertinent question we should be asking.
 The question we should be asking is: Is it God’s will that we be faithful and obedient?
 When we are, God will bless and prosper as God sees fit in God’s own time!
 But we shouldn’t pursue the blessings, they are just sawdust.
 They are just the by-products of faithfulness and obedience!
 In fact, It is has never been God’s will that we pursue blessings and prosperity, but rather it has always been God’s will that blessings and prosperity pursue us!
 Deuteronomy 28:1-2 says: “And it shall come to pass, if thou shalt hearken diligently unto the voice of the LORD thy God, to observe and to do all his commandments which I command thee this day, that the LORD thy God will set thee on high above all nations of the earth: And all these blessings shall come on thee, and overtake thee, if thou shalt hearken unto the voice of the LORD thy God.”
 In Psalms 23:6, David says: “Surely goodness and mercy shall follow me all the days of my life: and I will dwell in the house of the LORD for ever.”
 In the Hebrew text, the word for “follow” is not a passive word for a puppy-dog following it’s master, but rather it’s active word for a ferocious beasts tracking and pursuing it’s prey!
 In Matthew 6:31-33, Jesus said: “Therefore do not be anxious, saying, ‘What shall we eat?’ or ‘What shall we drink?’ or ‘What shall we wear?’
 For the Gentiles seek after all these things, and your heavenly Father knows that you need them all.
 But seek first the kingdom of God and his righteousness, and all these things will be added to you.”
 This modern-day prosperity preaching has really gotten it twisted by making a side dish the main dish!
 It has made what God intended to be an appetizer the main meal!
 It is putting people in bondage because it is making people work for (pursue) what should be working (pursuing) them!

 Is it God’s will that we prosper?
 I believe it is!
 I just don’t think it is the teaching to this verse!
 I don’t think the Bible teaches we should pursue prosperity for prosperity’s sake!
 I’m a “meat and gravy” kind of guy, so let me put it this way: I don’t cook meat just to get gravy, but I appreciate the gravy as a by-product of cooking the meat!
-Instead of pursuing prosperity, if we pursue the God who prospers, we will be blessed, we will prosper, we will be in health as a by-product of our relationship with God.
+Instead of pursuing prosperity, if we pursue the God who prospers, we will be blessed, we will prosper (as God sees fit), we will be in health (as God sees fit and as we live healthy life-styles) as a by-product of our relationship with God.